9. Punishment values and BLPs¶

 (2)

-are disjoint convex and bounded polytopes.
+- Moreover, and and are disjoint convex and bounded polytopes. are disjoint convex and bounded polytopes.

 Existence of Optimum